 In this column there are four possible types of expenditures that NMHC can fund:

 l.
-Services and Supplies: This category includes expenditures for support for a project.
+Services and supplies: This category includes expenditures for support for a project.
 For items listed as “other,” check with NMHC staff to make sure that the service is allowable.
 For example, a fee for the services of a videographer may not be allowable, given the limitations on funding video production.

 ll.
-Publicity: Include the cost of advertising, production of flyers and posters, and distribution of press releases and announcements.
+Marketing /publicity: Include the cost of advertising, production of flyers and posters, and distribution of press releases and announcements.
 Be clear about the intended audience and how they will find out about the program.
 Public service announcements (PSA) can count as a cost-share item; check with the broadcaster for the market value of a PSA.

-• Commercial Travel: Commercial travel (airplane, bus, or rail) must be figured at economy or coach rate.
+• Commercial travel: Commercial travel (airplane, bus, or rail) must be figured at economy or coach rate.

 All air travel paid with grant funds must be on U.S. air carriers.